epiphyt/embed-privacy/CONTRIBUTING.md

 ### Testing

 Please make sure that your code is tested in a clean environment.
-A huge plus will be th know the code is tested in both a single and a multisite installation.
+A huge plus will be to know the code is tested in both a single and a multisite installation.

 ### Commit message